 Cost: $140 (incl GST) per person

-Completing ChinUP K-6: Navigating the NSW Maths Syllabus for New & Returning Teachers will contribute 2 hours of NESA Registered PD addressing 2.5.2 and 6.2.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
+Completing ChinUP K-6: Navigating the NSW Maths Syllabus for New & Returning Teachers will contribute 2 hours of NSW Education Standards Authority (NESA) Registered PD addressing 2.5.2 and 6.2.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.

 The NSW Mathematics K-10 Syllabus for the Australian Curriculum describes a continuum of learning across four strands for students in K-6.
 In order for students to ‘have the opportunity to participate fully in and progress through’ the syllabus, it is vital that teachers are fully conversant with both its contents and intent.